 I don’t need to explain why this is a problem.
 If you only need to sit in your task chair for an hour or two a day, then go ahead and get something inexpensive and cute.
 Check out this list for inexpensive desk chairs for kids (and most will work for adults too).

 But if you sit in your chair for 6-plus hours a day, then you need to make a really good desk chair a priority.
 Your back will thank you!
+This Soho Management Chair from Laura Davidson is my go-to when designing home offices for clients.
+It’s comfortable, supportive, durable, and adjusts in every way you can imagine.

 5. Ugly or Cluttered Background